-Each year at the PPF’s Testimonial Dinner in Toronto, more than 1,200 leaders and policy wonks from all sectors of society gather to pay tribute to distinguished Canadians who have made outstanding contributions to public policy and good governance.
+At PPF’s Testimonial Dinner in Toronto, nearly 1,000 leaders and policy wonks from all sectors of society gathered to pay tribute to distinguished Canadians who have made outstanding contributions to public policy and good governance.

 More than 120 outstanding Canadians have been honoured since 1988.